Planet of the Apes: Kingdom of the Planet of the Apes (2024)

 In October 2016, it was reported that a fourth film in the new series was being discussed.
 Shortly before the release of War in July 2017, Reeves said that he expressed interest in making more Apes films and that Steve Zahn, who played Bad Ape in the film, had set up a story for further sequels.
 Writer Mark Bomback hinted that further films would be possible.
 In April 2019, following the acquisition of 21st Century Fox by Disney, Walt Disney Studios announced that future Planet of the Apes films were in development.
 In August 2019, Disney stated that any future installments would take place in the universe first established in Rise of the Planet of the Apes.
 In February 2020, Wes Ball was announced as director of the next film, with Joe Hartwick Jr. and David Starke serving as producers.
 Ball explained that the story will take place after the events of War for the Planet of the Apes, and continue to follow "Caesar's legacy".
 In May 2020, it was announced that Josh Friedman will serve as screenwriter alongside Ball, while Rick Jaffa and Amanda Silver will return to the franchise as producers.
 In an interview with The Hollywood Reporter, 20th Century Studios president Steve Asbell stated that production would start between the late summer or early fall of 2022.
 In August 2022, Owen Teague was announced to have been cast in a lead role, Noa.
 In September 2022, Freya Allan and Peter Macon were announced to have been cast and the title was revealed to be Kingdom of the Planet of the Apes.
 Production for the film began in October 2022 in Sydney, New South Wales at Disney Studios Australia.

 300 years after the events of War, ape civilizations have emerged from the oasis to which Caesar led his fellow apes, while humans have regressed into a feral, primitive state.
 When the ape king Proximus Caesar, armed with weapons forged from lost human technology, preaches Caesar's teachings to enslave other clans, the young chimpanzee hunter Noa embarks on a harrowing journey alongside a human woman named Mae to determine the future for apes and humans alike.
 Released on May 10, 2024, the film received positive reviews, with praise for its action sequences, visual effects, and performances of the cast.
 It has earned $392 million at the worldwide box office.

 Untitled Kingdom of the Planet of the Apes sequel (2027)

 Asbell announced that a sequel to Kingdom of the Planet of the Apes is in development.
-It is planned to be released sometime in 2027.
+It is planned to be released on May 14, 2027.
+In May 2026, it was reported a new film unrelated to the previous film will be directed by Matt Shakman and written by Josh Friedman.